apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>the key of password in the ConnectionCredential secret.
+<p>Represents the key of the password in the ConnectionCredential secret.
-if not set, the default key is &ldquo;password&rdquo;.</p>
+If not specified, the default key &ldquo;password&rdquo; is used.</p>
 </td>
 </tr>
 <tr>